berkaykarr/BioPredict/README.md

-# 🧬 BioPredict - Health Risk Prediction App
+# BioPredict - Health Risk Prediction App

-BioPredict is a web-based machine learning application that predicts potential health risks based on user-provided biometric and lifestyle data.
-Built with **Streamlit**, it offers an interactive interface, visual insights, and a downloadable health report.
+BioPredict is a web-based machine learning application that predicts the likelihood of five major health conditions — heart disease, diabetes, Parkinson’s, thyroid disorders, and Alzheimer’s — based on user-provided biometric and test data.
+Built with Streamlit, it features an intuitive interface where users can input their lab results and lifestyle information.
+With a single click on the "Predict" button, the app delivers a detailed and downloadable health risk report powered by trained machine learning models.

+⚠️ This tool is developed for educational and demonstrational purposes only.
+The predictions do not replace professional medical advice.
+Always consult a healthcare provider for clinical evaluation and diagnosis.

 ## Features